General Services Administration: Technology Transformation Services

 The GSA established the Federal Citizen Information Center in 1970 (now USAGov) to connect the public to government information and services.
 In 2009, the GSA created the Office of Citizen Services and Innovative Technologies (now the Office of Products and Programs) to expand the effort to serve the public through technology.

 In 2014, the GSA began managing the Presidential Innovation Fellows program and launched 18F with a team focused on improving the federal government's digital services.
 Between 2014 and 2024, 18F worked with 34 agencies on 455 projects, such as improving online permitting and complaint submission processes.
 18F helped the Federal Election Commission move its website to the Cloud.gov platform, which FEC projected would save it $1.2 million annually.

 The GSA established the IT Modernization Centers of Excellence in 2017 to accelerate the modernization of IT infrastructure and reduce legacy IT spending across the government.
 The Centers of Excellence are a fee-for-service consulting service.
 For example, they helped the Agriculture Department avoid $42 million in costs by closing data centers.

 The GSA consolidated those offices into the Technology Transformation Service (TTS) in 2016, which became a sub-unit of the Federal Acquisition Service in 2017.
-Its mission is to improve the lives of the public and public servants by transforming how the government uses technology.
+Its mission was to improve the lives of the public and public servants by transforming how the government uses technology.
 TTS aims to meet the government's technology needs: acquisition, omnichannel experience, intelligent process automation, infrastructure optimization and cloud, accelerators and innovation, data and analytics, and identity management.